aaronshorb/sentence-ordering-app/README.md

 http://localhost:8081
 ```

-Local users need to be created in the database with BCrypt password hashes.
+Local users need to be created in the database with Bcrypt password hashes.

 ## Project Structure